-The University has a new contextualised admissions policy (available here) to underpin efforts in this area.
-It has employed the use of contextualised admissions for a number of years, with minimum entry requirements published for all degree programmes.
+The University has employed the use of contextualised admissions for a number of years, with minimum entry requirements published for all degree programmes.
 However, over the course of 2017/18 significant steps are being taken to enhance the provision of contextualised offers, with immediate impact in 2018, but more substantially, in relation to applicant knowledge, in 2019.
 Work will shortly be finalised on updating the information, to be published in the 2019 Prospectus, and in turn, published online.
 New access thresholds are also being developed, which will allow two sets of minimum offers to be published.
 This will specifically allow easy identification of the offer that those who meet eligible widening access criteria need to meet, setting it aside from standard minimum requirements.